Ehab05/QA_Bootcamp_Final_Project/README.md

 - **tests/:** Contains test cases, organized by API and UI, with utilities for support.
 - **demo_blaze_config/:** Stores configuration of the project.
 - **logs/:** Directory for log files generated during test execution.

+## Technologies Used
+- **Python:** Core programming language.
+- **Selenium WebDriver:** Browser automation.
+- **Pytest:** Test execution framework.
+- **Allure:** Reporting tool for detailed insights.
+- **Faker:** Data generation.
+- **JIRA:** Issue tracking and management.
+- **Requests:** For API interactions.

+## Logging and Configuration

+The project uses a JSON configuration file to manage settings and a Logger to track and record information and errors during execution.
+Logs are stored in the logs/ directory for easy access and review.